Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 - concrete achievements

 Here you should accumulate the largest part of your writing.
+___
 ## 5. Summary
 A summary if the targets have been achieved, and if not - and whatever the reason is - why it wasn't achieved.
+What are the next steps that could be done in order to keep process in the project.